ParallaxOW/MessageQueueExplorer/README.md

 ## Message Viewer

+Problem

+Solution

+Use Cases

+Why write an app:  Cause nothing exists

+Why open source: Hope to get others intrested in this product and get free help.
+Give back to the community.

+Long term: Hope someone not us takes owmership of this product.

 This application is intended to allow a user to peek onto the Azure Service Bus.

 ##### NOTE: This currently only supports QUEUEs.
 SB TOPICs are currently a work in progress.